 - Who has keys to the room the safe is in?

-- The person who has keys to the room should not be the same person who has the combination to the safe.
+For instance, the person who has keys to the room that stores the safe should not be the same person who has the combination to the safe.

 - Safe combinations should be changed whenever a person holding the combination leaves employment.

 For instance, make a note in the termination checklist to change the safe combination when employees who have access to the safe leave.

 - There should be a drop slot in the safe to allow for one-way access to the safe.

 A drop slot will eliminate the need to unlock the safe every time there is a need to deposit a cash bag in the safe.

 - There should be a camera monitoring all safes and cash registers.